tryscer/flock/flock-music.md

 ​	"I have a pretty good idea," he says.
 ​	We near the car and Barry opens the back door.
 Eddie sits inside, still in his mechanic's overalls, smoking a cigarette.
 ​	"Are those my cigarettes?"
 Barry asks him.
+​	==MAKE EDDIE MORE MANIPULATIVE, ALSO NOT READING THE ROOM, ONLY THEN ASKS THEM FOR A FAVOR.
-​	=="Shut up and listen," says Eddie.
+​	"Shut up and listen," says Eddie.
 "Hi, Alice."
 ​	"Hi Eddie," I say.
 I'm hoping Tim notices how popular I've become with the boys.
 ​	Eddie says, "We have a serious situation on our hand, Barry."
 ​	Barry says, "Yeah, we kind of really do, so if you don't mind stepping out of my, you know, vehicle..."
 ​	Eddie says, "I'm not kidding, Barry.
 It was confided to me by trustworthy sources that the police are at this very moment looking for an individual bearing a striking, but unfortunate, resemblance to yours truly..."==
 ​	Barry says, "Eddie -- or Edwardo -- or whatever -- I'm not in the mood, alright?"
 ​	Eddie reaches out from inside the car and grabs Barry by his shirt collar.
 "Barry," he says, "if the police would, god forbid, make this awful mistake, how will you live with yourself?"
-​	Barry hangs his head back as if the clouds might be harboring a secret savior.
+​	Barry hangs his head back, looking up as if the clouds might be harboring a secret savior.
 He lets out a long, exasperated sigh.
 ​	"All I wanted was to listen to some music," he says.
 ​	"I know just how you feel," says Eddie.
 "I was having a relaxing morning back in Durham before a rowdy gang of teens swayed me off the beaten track with their soft drinks and their corner-dancing."
 ​	"Hate to say it, Bear," says Tim.